antonhornquist/step/README.md

 Script options:

+- `Pattern Length` - 8 or 16.
+Pattern length is automatically changed to connected grid's width.
 - `Patterns` - 1..99.
 Selects which pattern to edit and play.
 - `Last Row Cuts` - Yes or No. If yes row 8 will cut playhead position.
 - `Quantize Cutting` - Yes or No. If yes playhead position cutting will be quantized to one step.